 Phillips-Hill sex trafficking bill clears committee with Dem support

-State Sen. Kristin Phillips-Hill's legislation to increase penalties related to sex trafficking unanimously cleared the Senate Judiciary Committee on Tuesday with some Democrats ready to vote affirmatively when it hits the floor.
+State Sen. Kristin Phillips-Hill's legislation to increase penalties related to sex trafficking unanimously cleared the Senate Judiciary Committee last week, with some Democrats ready to vote affirmatively when it hits the floor.

 The York Township Republican's legislation, dubbed the Buyer Beware Act, was introduced in January and includes doubling the maximum jail time for human traffickers and those who solicit human trafficking victims.